-- 16. When evaluating the operating effectiveness of relevant controls, the auditor shall evaluate whether misstatements that have been detected by substantive procedures indicate that controls are not operating effectively.
-The absence of misstatements detected by substantive procedures, however, does not provide audit evidence that controls related to the assertion being tested are effective.
+16. When evaluating the operating effectiveness of controls upon which the auditor intends to rely, the auditor shall evaluate whether misstatements that have been detected by substantive procedures indicate that controls are not operating effectively.
+The absence of misstatements detected by substantive procedures, however, does not

+- provide audit evidence that controls related to the assertion being tested are effective.
 (Ref: Para.
 A40) - 17.
 If deviations from controls upon which the auditor intends to rely are detected, the auditor shall make specific inquiries to understand these matters and their potential consequences, and shall determine whether: (Ref: Para.
-A41) - (a) The tests of controls that have been performed provide an appropriate basis for reliance on the controls: - (b) Additional tests of controls are necessary; or - (c) The potential risks of misstatement need to be addressed using substantive procedures.
+A41) - (a) The tests of controls that have been performed provide an appropriate basis for reliance on the controls; - (b) Additional tests of controls are necessary; or - (c) The risks of material misstatement need to be addressed using substantive procedures.